Doctor in Skin & Allergy Clinic

 Microdermabrasion vs Chemical Peel

 It is always best to consult your physician when determining what will work best for your individual case and to help you accomplish your rejuvenation and/or skin-improvement goals.
+If you wish to discuss about any specific problem, you can consult a Dermatologist.

 Botox is a wrinkle treatment, but is used for treating a range of medical conditions.
 It has been in use for well over 18 years and is considered to be safe when performed under the guidance of a medical practitioner.
 Apart from aesthetics, a range of other facial, migraine and dermatological problems can be addressed by Botox.